Instructor: Scott Hausmann

-This is an introductory hands-on course.
-We work full days in the shop and we need to maintain a steady pace to complete our instruments on schedule.
-Some woodworking experience is helpful, but it’s not absolutely necessary if you’re good at working with your hands.
-Please feel welcome to contact Scott directly if you have any questions about your qualifications for this class.
+This is an intermediate level hands-on course.
+We work full days in the shop, and need to maintain a steady pace to complete our instruments on schedule.
+Some recent woodworking experience, or a demonstrated proficiency working with your hands is required for this class.
 Instrument making experience itself is not necessary, but a general familiarity with flat-top mandolin construction is beneficial.

 - 1:00 – 5:00

 - Monday – Saturday